waltterilk/Weather-ETL-Pipeline/README.md

 This project demonstrates an end-to-end data pipeline for extracting, transforming, and loading (ETL) weather data into a SQLite database.
 It showcases skills in data engineering, including data extraction via APIs, data cleaning, transformation, and pipeline automation using Apache Airflow.

 ## Features
-* Downloads historical weather data from Kaggle.
+- Downloads weather data from Kaggle.
-* Cleans and transforms data into daily and monthly summaries.
+- Cleans and processes data into daily and monthly summaries.
-* Automates the pipeline with Apache Airflow.
-* Loads transformed data into a SQLite database for further analysis.
+- Loads data into a SQLite database for analysis and visualization.
-* Categorizes wind speed into descriptive strength categories (e.g., Gentle Breeze, Storm).
+- Airflow DAG for automated pipeline execution.

 ## ETL Workflow
 1. Extract: Download historical weather data from Kaggle using the Kaggle API.